jgfranco17/stockpyle/README.md

 ### Prerequisites

-Before running the FizzBuzz Microservice API, make sure you have the following prerequisites installed:
+Before running Capytal, make sure you have the following prerequisites installed:

 * Python 3.8 or above
 * pip package manager